 For children with severe eczema, you may want to set up a 504 plan for children.
 A 504 plan is a provision of the Federal Rehabilitation Act of 1973, which prohibits discrimination based upon disability and can be used to address special needs.
 It is mandatory for all schools to comply with a 504 plan.

-Parents meet with teachers and other school administrators and staff to map out details regarding a child’s disability.
+Parents meet with teachers and other school administrators and staff to map out details regarding a child’s condition.
 You might discuss certain accommodations for recess, physical education or eating in the cafeteria.
 One example would be if a student has severe hand eczema that makes it difficult to hold a pencil, a 504 plan would allow parents to make arrangements for the child to use a laptop instead.

 Setting up a 504 plan can make a world of difference for children struggling in school due to severe eczema.
 Laurie Pilkington discussed her experiences with setting up a 504 plan for her daughter, Angelina, in a previous article.
 If you have questions or concerns about setting up a 504 plan for your child, contact the National Eczema Association.

 Pass out fact sheets to teachers, school personnel such as nurses, counselors, physical education staff, bus drivers and other parents.
 Provide the school with a written list of your child’s eczema triggers and allergies.
 Offer suggestions to help your child avoid exposure to these triggers, such being seated away from windows, radiators and heating ducts if heat makes their eczema worse.

 When a child fidgets in their seat due to pain or itch, teachers may misinterpret their behavior as symptoms of other conditions such as attention-deficit/hyperactivity disorder.
 Tell them if your child struggles with itch and make suggestions for soothing itch and distracting them from scratching.
 Let the teacher know in advance if the child has sleep issues that may contribute to tardiness, absences or sleepiness in class.